Dr John Davies

-I am the principal investigator for a project funded in 2017 by the Global Challenges Reseach Fund through the Scottish Funding Council: 'Preserving and promoting the historical cultural heritage of rural communities in West Bengal'.
-Collaborators include the University of Calcutta, the University of Delhi, Jahangirnagar University (Dhaka), the Indian Museum (Kolkata, under the Government of India), and the West Bengal State Archaeology Museum (Behala), and the West Bengal Government's Directorate of Archaeology and Museums.
+I am the principal investigator for a project funded in 2017 by the Global Challenges Reseach Fund through the Scottish Funding Council: 'Preserving and promoting the historical cultural heritage of rural communities in Bengal'.
+Collaborators include the University of Calcutta, the University of Delhi, Jahangirnagar University (Dhaka), the Indian Museum (Kolkata, under the Government of India), and the West Bengal State Archaeology Museum (Behala, under the Directorate of Archaeology and Museums).

 In 2014/15 I led a research collaboration between the University of Glasgow and the University of Calcutta, 'Land-holding and the recording of property transfer: the comparative experience of medieval Scotland and early medieval Bengal'.
 The project was awarded a grant by the British Academy under its International Partnership Mobility Scheme.

 John Davies read Theology at the University of Durham, where he focused on Church History and Liturgy.
 After gaining his PhD in Anglo-Saxon, Norse and Celtic from the University of Cambridge, he held a research post in the Department of Welsh at the University of Wales, Aberystwyth.
 In 2004 he joined the Department of Scottish History at the University of Edinburgh, and became part of the Scottish History team at the University of Glasgow in 2008.
-His main interests include the ecclesiastical history of Britain down to the thirteenth century, with a special interest in ecclesiastical organisation, the cult of saints, hagiography and liturgy.
+His main interests include the ecclesiastical history of Britain down to the thirteenth century, with a special interest in ecclesiastical organisation, the cult of saints, hagiography, and liturgy.
 His current and most recent work is on the diplomatic and palaeography of medieval charters; medieval chronicles; the application of digital technology to the study of medieval history; and the study of medieval liturgy in nineteenth-century Scotland.
-With Dauvit Broun and Joanna Tucker, John has helped to develop new teaching materials on the Scottish Wars of Independence for Scottish schools.
+With Dauvit Broun and Joanna Tucker, John helped to develop new teaching materials on the Scottish Wars of Independence for Scottish schools.
 Since April 2014, he has been working on a project funded by a major AHRC grant, 'Models of Authority: Scottish charters and the emergence of government, 1100–1250'; he is also the consultant on another major AHRC project, based in Cambridge and Aberystwyth: 'Vitae Sanctorum Cambriae: The Latin Lives of Welsh Saints'.

-In addition to scholarship relating to the Insular middle ages, John also works on cross-cultural comparative history, and is collaborating with historians in India on early medieval records of property-transfer from Bengal.
-John was elected a Fellow of the Royal Asiatic Society of Great Britain and Ireland in 2016.
+In addition to scholarship relating to the Insular middle ages, John also works on cross-cultural comparative history, and is collaborating with historians in India on early medieval records of property-transfer from Bengal; he was elected a Fellow of the Royal Asiatic Society of Great Britain and Ireland in 2016.

 Since 2012 John has been editor of The Innes Review: The Journal of Scottish Catholic History and sits on the council of the Scottish Catholic Historical Association.
 Since 2015 he has been a council member of the Scottish History Society (the leading publisher of original sources relating to the history of Scotland).